term7/RaspberryPi-USB-Privacy-Gadget/README.md

 As we investigated the issue online, we came across a blog post by security researcher Jeffrey Paul, titled [Your Computer Isn't Yours](https://sneak.berlin/20201112/your-computer-isnt-yours/#updates).
 His findings shed light on the problem, and we highly recommend reading this article before setting up your own Raspberry Pi Privacy Gadget.

-In short: modern macOS versions have a built-in capability to bypass internal firewalls and VPNs.
-Additionally, every Apple computer continuously connects to both Apple’s servers and third parties (such as Fastly) to transmit hashes of apps being used—every time they are launched.<br>
+In short: modern versions of MacOS have a built-in capability to bypass internal firewalls and VPNs.
+Additionally, every Apple computer continuously connects to both Apple’s servers and third parties (such as Fastly) to transmit hashes of apps being used—every time they are launched:<br>
-Apple claims this feature exists solely to prevent malicious or blacklisted apps from running if an online certificate check fails.
-While this may be true, it also means Apple can always determine when you’re online, where you are, how long you use specific software (e.g., VMWare Fusion), and even when you launch privacy-focused tools like the Tor Browser.<br>
+This is meant to be a security feature to detect malicious software.
+It exists to prevent malicious or blacklisted apps from running if an online certificate check fails.
+While this may be true, it also means Apple can always determine when you are online, where you are, how long you use specific software like VMWare Fusion), or when you use the Tor Browser instead of Safari.<br>
 Over time, this data collection builds a highly detailed profile of your digital habits, physical movements, and activity patterns.
 Worse, this information can potentially be correlated with other big data sources from corporations like Google, Microsoft, and Facebook.
 As Jeffrey Paul aptly points out:

 *Since October of 2012, Apple is a partner in the US military intelligence community’s PRISM spying program, which grants the US federal police and military unfettered access to this data without a warrant, any time they ask for it.*